pixyzehn/pixyzehn.com/pages/mountain.md

 - Parque Natural da Peneda Geres
 - Pumalin National Park and Patagonia National Park
 - Tongiriro Alpine Crossing in New Zealand
+- Aoraki / Mount Cook in New Zealand